opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 ### Motivation

-Body Mass Index (BMI) is often used a proxy for adiposity with classifications based on BMI to define “underweight”, “normal”, “overweight” and “obese”, where higher BMI has been associated with increased mortality, rates of type 2 diabetes, cancer, heart disease,
+Body Mass Index (BMI) is often used as a proxy for adiposity with classifications based on BMI to define “underweight”, “normal”, “overweight” and “obese”, where higher BMI has been associated with increased mortality, rates of type 2 diabetes, cancer, heart disease,